GoogleCloudPlatform/spinnaker-for-gcp/scripts/manage/landing_page_base.md

 kubeconfig is specified using the `--kubeconfig-file` argument to the `hal config provider kubernetes account add` and ...`edit` commands.

-Change the `default` path segment if you are using a different name for your deployment.
+A similar requirement applies for any other local file referenced from your halyard config, including Google JSON key files specified via the `--json-path` argument to various commands.

-The same requirement applies for any Google JSON key file specified via the `--json-path` argument to various commands.
+These files must live within '`~/.hal/default/credentials`' or '`~/.hal/default/profiles`'.

 ### Push and apply updated config to Spinnaker deployment